Stationary Heterogeneous-Agent Models in Continuous Time: General equilibrium

 \begin{proof} By conditions \eqref{def:Hug-I} and \eqref{def:Hug-II} of a stationary Huggett equilibrium, $c=c(a,z)$ is an optimal control of the household problem given the parameters $r$, $w=1$ and $\tau$.
-By Theorem \ref{thm:feedback-consumption}, it has to coincide a.e.\ with $c^*=c^*(a,z;r,\tau)$.
+By Theorem \ref{thm:household} \eqref{thm:household-control}, it has to coincide with the optimal feedback control $c^*=c^*(a,z;r,\tau)$.
 Likewise, by uniqueness of the invariant distribution, we must have $G(\da,\dz)=G^*(\da,\dz;r,\tau)$.
 By stationarity of $G^*(\da,\dz;r,\tau)$ and the fact that it is compactly supported on $\sX$, we may integrate the optimal state dynamics with respect to $G$ to obtain

 Then,

 The other two implications are similarly obtained. \end{proof}